GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/F2LS-DRTutorial/ex3_f2ls_R3KKband_cmdline.rst

     telluric observations, the source was going out of the slit when the telescope was moved to the B position.
 The signal in the B beam can be as low as 15% the signal in the A beam.
 We do not know what happened on that night to cause that.
-The result is a lower signal-to-noise ratio in the final stack than requested.
+The consequence is a lower signal-to-noise ratio in the final stack than requested.

 The dataset